 She managed to battle liver disease for 9 years.
 Suffered countless surgeries and procedures to manage the varicose veins in her oesophagus that were continuing to bleed.
 Flying back and forth from Birmingham and seeing doctor after doctor.
 As if life as a teenager wasn’t hard enough, Amy had a whole mountain of crap to deal with more than anyone I know.

-And then on a rainy Friday morning in November 2010, we lost Amy.
+And then things got much worse.
+She battled hard but on a rainy Friday morning in November 2010, we lost Amy.
 She was 20 years old.

 Our family has never been the same since and we have not tried to get on with it.
 We have felt it all.
 Our loss has consumed us and defined us forever.
 I miss her every day and I am still baffled by how the grief can come and go in uncontrollable waves.
 The emotion I feel the most is probably guilt.
 I think this is normal.
 Or I hope that it is.